-When COVID shutdowns began and gyms closed their doors, fitness minded people around the world faced the same challenge, continuing the daily grind from the safety of their home.
+When COVID shutdowns began and gyms closed their doors, fitness-minded people around the world faced the challenge of continuing the daily grind from the safety of their homes.
 With equipment providers out of stock and private sellers price gouging the public, we turned to the only training tool we had left: our own bodies.
 What ensued was endless burpees, squats, push-ups, and lunges, giving us the satisfaction that we were staying fit during quarantine.
 The home exercise program boom had begun.

 COVID shoulder is a musculoskeletal condition that can clinically be explained as a strain of the anterior glenohumeral ligaments of the shoulder and associated dynamic stabilizing structures.
-Symptoms include pain in the front of shoulder during horizontal abduction as in when opening your arms for a big hug, and shoulder extension like when you reach for your back pocket.
-COVID shoulder occurs when you place repeated, excessive and ballistic demand on the anterior shoulder structures without enough time to recover session to session.
+Symptoms include pain in the front of the shoulder during horizontal abduction as in when opening your arms for a big hug and shoulder extension like when you reach for your back pocket.
+COVID shoulder occurs when you place repeated, excessive, and ballistic demands on the anterior shoulder structures without enough time to recover from session to session.
 Without including exercise to balance the pushing and impact, we could see this diagnosis far into the future.

-TRX System Two handed row.
-NOTE: Make it tougher by starting with your feet closer more forward.
+- TRX System Two-handed row.
+NOTE: Make it tougher by starting with your feet closer and more forward.

 - Banded or cable Face Pull.
 NOTE: Elastic bands come in a variety of resistance.
 Choose the hardest resistance you can perform this movement with solid posture.

 3. If You Have Access to Standard Gym Equipment